Gun laying: Anti-aircraft gun laying

 In 1925 the British adopted a new instrument developed by Vickers.
 It was a mechanical analogue computer Predictor AA No 1.
 Given the target height its operators tracked the target and the predictor produced bearing, quadrant elevation and fuze setting.
 These were passed electrically to the guns where they were displayed on repeater dials to the layers who 'matched pointers' (target data and the gun's actual data) to lay the guns.
 This system of repeater electrical dials built on the arrangements introduced by British coast artillery in the 1880s, and coast artillery was the background of many AA officers.
 Similar systems were adopted in other countries and for example the later Sperry device, designated M3A3 in the US was also used by Britain as the Predictor AA No 2.
 Height finders were also increasing in size, in Britain, the World War I Barr & Stroud UB 2 (7 ft optical base) was replaced by the UB 7 (7 ft feet optical base) and the UB 10 (18 ft optical base, only used on static AA sites).
 Goertz in Germany and Levallois in France produced 5 m instruments.

 By World War II the situation was largely as follows: for targets up to a few thousand yards away, a smaller-calibre automatic gun was used, with simple sights that enabled a layer to judge the lead based on estimates of target range and speed; for longer-range targets, manually controlled predictors were used to track the target, taking inputs from optical or radar rangefinders, and calculating firing data for the guns, including allowance for wind and temperature.

-After World War II predictors changed from being electro-mechanical analogue computers to digital computers, but by this time heavy anti-aircraft guns had been replaced by missiles, but electronics enabled smaller guns to adopt fully automated laying.
+After World War II predictors changed from being electro-mechanical analogue computers to digital computers; by this time heavy anti-aircraft guns had been replaced by missiles, but electronics enabled smaller guns to adopt fully automated laying.